 Behind a career-high 31 points from senior guard Amy Kame, the University of San Diego women's basketball team picked up a 87-74 West Coast Conference win over Loyola Marymount University Thursday ...
 Read More [+]

 The University of San Diego women's basketball team (7-0) will look to remain perfect on the season, as they hit the road on Wednesday.
-The Toreros will travel to Orange County to take on the University of Utah Utes.
-Tip off is set...
+The Toreros will travel to Orange County to take on the...
 Read More [+]

 The University of San Diego women's basketball team (6-0) will conclude a three-game home stand on Sunday with a 1 p.m. game against Weber State inside the friendly confines of the Jenny Craig...
 Read More [+]

 Despite junior forward Sophia Ederaine tying a career-high with 21 points, the University of San Diego women's basketball team saw its 18-game home wining streak come to an end with a 66-48 loss to...
 Read More [+]